 After the surgeon enters important data, such as the dissection depth and the hair angle, the ARTAS camera keeps track of hair follicles, recalculating every 20 milliseconds.
 Adjustments are made as necessary during the two-step hair restoration procedure.
 The skin depth may be approximately one to two millimeters, while the punch depth may run about four millimeters deep to extract follicles from the skin.
 Less damage to existing healthy hair is the attraction of this procedure, which can last from five to seven hours.

 ARTAS Hair Restoration for Women?
-According to Anil R. Shah, MD, of Chicago Hair Surgeon, "use of the ARTAS does suggest that women who are experiencing androgenic alopecia may be good candidates."
-Dr. Shah advises women to have their specific hair loss source identified via trichoscopy hair evaluation and extensive medical history with blood laboratory results included.
+Usage of the ARTAS does suggest that women who are experiencing androgenic alopecia may be good candidates.
+It is advised that women have their specific hair loss source identified via trichoscopy hair evaluation and extensive medical history with blood laboratory results included.
 ARTAS and PRP treatments may greatly help women suffering from hair loss.

 The Bernstein Medical Center for Hair Restoration in New York announced that they were the first to use the upgraded ARTAS Robotic System 9x, which provides more precise and faster treatments.